Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 HIPEC stands for heated intraperitoneal chemotherapy.
 It is a cancer treatment that washes the abdomen with heated chemo drugs.
 It targets cancers that start in or spread to the abdominal lining.

 PIPAC and HIPEC have similarities and differences that may matter to mesothelioma patients.
 Similarities include the targeted area of the body and the limited reach of the chemo drugs.
-PIPAC and HIPEC differ in how they are administered, who qualifies for treatment and what patients can expect from each procedure.
+Differences include how PIPAC and HIPEC are administered, who qualifies for treatment and what patients can expect from each procedure.

 How Do PIPAC and HIPEC Differ From Traditional Systemic Chemotherapy?

-Systemic or traditional chemotherapy involves injecting chemo drugs into the bloodstream.
+Systemic chemotherapy involves injecting chemo drugs into the bloodstream.
 The injected drugs can go wherever the bloodstream takes them.
-PIPAC and HIPEC are types of local chemotherapy.
-This means PIPAC and HIPEC apply chemo drugs to a specific region of the body.
 Systemic chemotherapy may cause more side effects than local chemotherapy because of this difference.

 PIPAC and HIPEC Are Different Ways of Administering Chemotherapy

-PIPAC and HIPEC are forms of local chemotherapy, meaning they do not go through the bloodstream.
-With these treatments, doctors put chemo drugs only inside the lining of the abdomen (the peritoneum).
-This allows the drugs to come into direct contact with tumors in this location.
+Because PIPAC and HIPEC are forms of local chemotherapy, they are not given through the bloodstream.
+Instead, doctors put chemo drugs only inside the lining of the abdomen (the peritoneum).
+This means the drugs directly contact tumors in the treatment location.
+And only a small fraction of the chemo can leak outside of the treated area.

 But PIPAC and HIPEC use different approaches to administer chemo drugs: